RasaHQ/rasa/docs/connectors.rst

 Input channels are defined in the ``rasa_core.channels`` module.
-Currently, there is an implementation for the command line as well as connection to facebook, slack and telegram.
+Currently, there is an implementation for the command line as well as connection to facebook, slack, telegram, mattermost and twilio.

+You need an external webhook to use any of these channels.
+If you're testing the connection locally, you can set up a temporary webhook using ngrok_

 .. _facebook_connector: